Hyperdrive.el User Manual

 User Option: hyperdrive-queue-limit

-Default number of request sent to hyper-gateway at a time in a queues.
+Default number of request sent to the gateway at a time in a queue.
 Defaults to 20.

 User Option: hyperdrive-preferred-formats